mtamc/memo/src/frontend/_includes/js/components/README.md

 This is a modern approach that goes against web 2.0 "separation of concern".

+Read more about Component Based Architecture: https://medium.com/@dan.shapiro1210/understanding-component-based-architecture-3ff48ec0c238

+Or about React, the king of CBAs: https://reactjs.org/docs/hello-world.html

 With this approach, a component is a self-contained unit which contains all the code that pertains to itself.
 You don't need to go find its HTML, then its CSS, then its JS.